aviad1486/PongXtreme/README.md

 1. Open the project in Unity
 2. Click ▶️ Play in the top menu
 3. Choose your game mode and enjoy!
+4. Or you can play the game over here: https://aviad14200.itch.io/pongxtreme

 ---